Population and territory

 Language

 Members of the Wolastoqiyik Wahsipekuk First Nation living in Québec speak French, and many also know English.
-The Wolastoqey language is still spoken by some in Maine and New Brunswick.
+The Wolastoqey language (Wolastoquey latuwewakon) Read the content of the note 1 is still spoken by some in Maine and New Brunswick.

 History